Ways You Can Help the Homeless

 There are a number of ways you can directly help.
-You can get started by volunteering in a soup kitchen.
+You can get started by volunteering at a soup kitchen.
 At a soup kitchen, volunteers are needed for preparing meals, serving, and cleanup.

 You can also help by counseling homeless people in how to receive government assistance.
-Many shelters need help with managing donations which includes arranging pickups, cleaning and sorting incoming items, and taking inventory.
+Many shelters need help with managing donations which include arranging pickups, cleaning and sorting incoming items, and taking inventory.

 A big way to help is by putting your skills to use.
 If you're a professional (nurse, counselor, etc.), you can make a big difference in a shelter.
 You can also offer services as a way to raise awareness.
 For example, if you're a beautician, you can let your customers know that you donate 10% of your earnings to a local program for the homeless.

 Contact Your Representative

 If you live in an area that doesn't have programs to help the homeless (or if existing programs need more funding/help), you can do a lot by contacting your government representatives.
 You can meet your representative in person or by writing him or her.